ud0y/ud0y.github.io/index.md

 ---
 layout: default
 ---
-### Udoy Das
+# Udoy Das
-B. Sc. in Computer Science and Engineering,
+B. Sc. in Computer Science and Engineering, <br>
 Chittagong University of Engineering and Technology